 5: Father’s Day Tasting (Father’s Day Party Games)

-“What’s dad’s favored drink or meals?
+“What’s dad’s favoured drink or meals?
 Create a bar or tasting for him.
-We made a whiskey tasting desk that we created with every liquor numbered on kraft paper so Dad could make notes of his favorites.
+We made a whiskey tasting desk that we created with every liquor numbered on kraft paper so Dad could make notes of his favourites.
 Do the identical with a taco or breakfast bar and label all the gadgets you are serving.” —Seri Kertzner, founder and co-owner of Little Miss Party.

 6: Father May I Start Again (Father’s Day Party Games)

 Mark a Start line and a finishing line and installation 3-4 barriers in among in a zig-zag manner.
 Son/Daughter will start the race and father will stand at the completing line.
 As time begins, the player has to move towards the finishing line crossing all the boundaries.

 The twist of the game is that when crossing every impediment the participant has to invite ‘Father May I start again’.
 If he doesn’t ask he has to all the way again to the starting line and begins again.
 The participant who reaches the completing line on the earliest wins.